-It is noted that there are several limitations to this study.
-First, the MR estimates were restricted to the European population due to the availability of the data, so the findings should not be extrapolated to the other ethnic groups.
-The causal estimates in general population warrants further studies.
-Second, the diagnoses of asthma in UK Biobank were predominantly self-reported, thus it is likely that the information of diagnosis and age-of-onset were misreported.
-However, the GWAS study was able to replicate most of the previously reported asthma liability loci [38], suggesting the results were robust to the potential data inaccuracies.
-Further studies should consider using large sample size cohort with clinically verified phenotypes to validate the causal estimations.
+This study has several limitations that should be discussed.
+First, the MR estimates were restricted to participants of European ancestry, and thus, the findings may not be extrapolated to other ethnic groups.
+Second, the diagnoses of asthma in the UK Biobank were predominantly self-reported.
+Hence, the information on the diagnosis and the age of onset may be misreported.
+However, the GWAS study replicated most of the previously reported asthma liability loci [38], suggesting that the results were robust.
+Further studies should enroll larger cohorts to clinically verify the phenotypes associated with the causal estimates.

-In conclusion, Mendelian randomization analysis indicated a significant causal relationship between genetically determined childhood-onset asthma and increased risk of depression and bipolar disorder in later life.
-The causal effects of childhood-onset asthma were distinct to the adult-onset asthma.
-Our findings would have important implications in better understanding the disease pathogenesis and subtypes, improving the disease management, and developing effective therapeutics.
+In conclusion, this MR analysis found a significant causal relationship between genetically predicted childhood-onset asthma and increased risks of depression and bipolar disorder in later life.
+The causal effects of childhood-onset asthma were different from those of adult-onset asthma.
+Our findings have expanded the understanding of the disease pathogenesis and subtypes, providing novel ideas for developing effective therapeutics for the management of the disease.

 References